 San Diego COMPLETED – An impressive double fence about 15 miles long from the beach to the foot of Otay mountain.
 The primary fence is 18 feet high and the secondary is 30 feet high.
 This section has been finished, but I haven’t done an update, yet.

-Otay Mountain – There are 4 miles of pre-trump existing fence on the mountain, probably 18 feet high, can’t get close enough to tell.
+Otay Mountain IN PROGRESS– There are 4 miles of pre-trump existing fence on the mountain, probably 18 feet high, can’t get close enough to tell.
 1.5 miles of double fence is being built, apparently to join the San Diego fence with the already existing fence on the mountain.
-This leaves about a 6-mile gap on the other side of the mountain.
+This leaves about a 6-mile gap on the other side of the mountain in the Morron Valley.

 Tecate COMPLETED – Tecate got 4 miles of 30 foot bollard fence and that was joined up to 1-2 miles of pre-Trump bollard fence that runs up the slope towards Otay mountain.
 This fence has been finished, but I have not done and update yet.
 A report is expected soon, in a couple of days.

-Campo – Work on 17 miles of 30 foot bollard fence just started in Campo.
+Campo IN PROGRESS– Work on 17 miles of 30 foot bollard fence just started in Campo.
 Multiple contractors are working on this stretch and the goal is to finish it by December 31, 2020.

 Yuha Desert COMPLETED – 15 miles of primary fence, contructed of 30-foot-high bollards have been finished.

 Calexico – COMPLETED 11 miles of 30-foot high bollard fence has reportedly been finished in Calexico.
 There is still a small stretch of old mini bollard fence, but I think they have done all they are going to do in this phase.
 I have not had time to do a final report on this section, yet.